yanli1215/tp/docs/UserGuide.md

 ### Deleting an email: `delete`

-Delete an email to the junk box or remove an email from junk box forever.
+Delete an email to the delete box or remove an email from delete box forever.

 Format: `delete INDEX`

 * The `INDEX` refers to the index number shown in the displayed email list.
 * The `INDEX` **must be a positive integer** 1, 2, 3, …

-* If the displayed email list is not junk emails, move the email at the specified `INDEX` to the junk box.
+* If the displayed email list is not delete emails, move the email at the specified `INDEX` to the junk box.
-* If the displayed email list is junk emails, remove the email at the specified `INDEX` from the account forever.
+* If the displayed email list is delete emails, remove the email at the specified `INDEX` from the account forever.

 Example of usage: